 Onboarding and Publishing¶

 Onboarding an application for your users registers the application with the Frame backend and prepares it for sharing via a browser.
-In order to make applications available to your users via the Launchpad, you will need to onboard and publish your app to your production workload.
-If you are only planning on delivering desktops to your users, then onboarding applications is not required – simply install your desired applications to the Sandbox and publish.
+In order to make applications available to your users via an Application Launchpad, you will need to onboard and publish your app to your production workloads.
+If you are planning to only deliver virtual desktops to your users, then onboarding applications is not required – simply install your desired applications to the Sandbox and publish.
 This guide will show Frame administrators the basics of onboarding, publishing, and deleting applications for their users.

 If you would like to skip ahead to a certain section of this document, you can use the links below: